Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/106_two a half gamers - Is Zenless Zone Zero FLOP or NOT Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - Is Zenless Zone Zero FLOP or NOT  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - Is Zenless Zone Zero FLOP or NOT? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/zoneless-zero_94a18a92.jpg)